 Hope you all have a wonderful day ahead!

 It is true that ignored folders will no longer appear in dropbox.com but substantial problems remain in place with this feature.

 In particular, it seems that dropbox still monitors what happens inside ignored folders.
 When I have a "build" folder that is set to be ignored where thousand of files change suddenly, dropbox still tries to index and even sync all files, consuming a lot of system resources.

 This can easily be replicated.
 If I go inside the build folder that I ignored and create a simple .txt file, dropbox immediately starts indexing and syncing it.

 I hope the issue @cabreu brought up will be addressed.
 A significant advantage I hoped to gain with this feature is improved battery life, and it sounds like that may be currently missing.
 (I haven't tested this myself since I'm not sure I want to install the beta.)

-It's very common when working in some types of project (especially involving code) to want crufty temp files or machine generated files to avoid saving to the cloud, but at the same time, the human created files to upload normally.
+It's very common when working in some types of projects (especially involving code) to want to avoid crufty temp files or machine generated files saving to the cloud, and at the same time, for the human created files to upload normally.

 This is why .gitignore is a thing.

 Of course I use version control, and can do this outside of Dropbox, but I've found it's quite annoying when collaborating, and I have a perfect project folder to work out of, which has art assets and such under Dropbox, to then need to completely set up a separate duplicate project outside of the folder structure just to get Dropbox to ignore some folders.

 The way we work is changing.
 Share and discover new ways to work smarter with Dropbox in our community.Sound good?
 Let's get started.